justarrived/skill-training/technologies/docker.md

 This document outlines how to learn Docker.
 If you are completely unfamiliar with Docker, please consult the following resources.
+Don't expect to understand the Docker concept immediately.
+Especially if you have little or no DevOps experience.

 * [Wikipedia](https://en.wikipedia.org/wiki/Docker_(software))
 * [Why Docker](https://www.docker.com/why-docker)